 - Fraudsters used stolen card at merchants lacking PIN support or bypassing PIN requirements, leading to unauthorized transactions.

-- Merchants risk friendly fraud chargebacks under this code if they fail to adhere to chip card processing rules or bypass PIN requirements due to customer deception.
+- Merchants risk friendly fraud chargebacks under this code if they fail to comply with chip card processing rules or bypass PIN requirements due to customer deception.

 Prevention steps